david-llamas-roman/davidllamasroman.com/README.md

 - **Licenses**

   In this section, it will show all licenses under which the website and its content are licensed.

+### UI
+I want to create something different, I do not want to have the same design as most websites.
+However, the idea that I have in my mind is difficult and not implemented in one or two days.
+Therefore, I will implement a simple UI and update it little by little.

 ## 🛠️ Technologies
 ### 💄 Frontend